ece362-purdue/proton-labs/lab2-interrupts/README.md

 > [!TIP]
 > You can even measure the current draw of your Proton board when you do this!
 >
 > To do this, unplug the USB cable from your Proton board, configure a power supply to output 5V, connect the positive lead to the 5V pin and the negative lead to the GND pin, and turn on the supply.
-You should be able to see the board start up at around 27 mA.
+You should be able to see the board start up at around 27 mA (each LED draws only about 1 mA).
 Pressing GP21 should cause the current draw to drop to around 6-7 mA, and pressing GP26 should cause the current draw to go back up to around 27 mA.
 This is a great way to see how much power your microcontroller is using when it's in the DORMANT state (assuming you don't have too many other things drawing power!)

 ### Step 3: Configure external interrupts from the keypad

 Copy in the `init_keypad` function you implemented in lab 1 so that the GPIO pins for the keypad are configured correctly.

-Uncomment the `#define STEP2` line in `main.c`, and ensure that `#define STEP1` and `#define STEP3` are commented out.
+Uncomment the `#define STEP2` line at the top of `main.c`, and ensure that `#define STEP1` and `#define STEP3` are commented out.

 You may recall from the last lab that we implemented a loop to poll the keypad for a keypress.
 We did this by selecting a column pin, driving it to a logic high, and then checking the row pins to see if any of them were pulled low.